 Knowledge of the mine resource base is one of the most important assets a mine has.
 Currently, the information of the resource base and mineral composition is collected and determined by off-line laboratory analysis.
 Sample pre-treatment prevents obtaining real time results and thus process monitoring and controlling efficiency is not optimized.

-This does not have to be this way anymore.
+Slow off-line measurements are not the only option anymore.
 Raman spectroscopy provides a fast and easy-to-use method for mineral identification and concentration quantifications revealing each material’s unique spectral fingerprint, the Raman spectrum.
 SpectOre product family is based on Timegated® Raman technology.
 It provides reliable, real time mineralogical information – fast, accurate and on-line without any sampling errors.

 Raman Spectroscopy in mining industry

 Raw material variability causes uncertainty in managing of the natural resource being mined.
-Separation of the valuable minerals from waste rock and gangue can save lots of money.
-Currently, determining mineralogical composition is based on off-line, laboratory analyses.
-For efficient, real-time, on-line / in-line mineralogical analysis for quality and process control purposes as well as for resource identification, SpectOre product family provides a viable solution.
+Separation of the valuable minerals from waste rock and gangue can save a lot of money.
+Currently, determining mineralogical composition is based on off-line laboratory analyses.
+The SpectOre product family provides a viable solution for efficient, real-time and on-line / in-line mineralogical analysis for quality and process control purposes as well as for resource identification.

 Raman technology offers several useful advantages for process monitoring.
-Until now, the fluorescence emission has been a major limitation for the wider adaptation of using Raman spectroscopy in process applications.
+Until now, the fluorescence interference has been a major limitation for the wider adaptation of Raman spectroscopy in process applications.
 Time-gated Raman technology offers real-time information about mineral composition of processed material flows.
-SpectOre instrument can analyze and monitor the flotation process in mineral enrichment plant.
+The SpectOre instrument can analyze and monitor flotation processes in mineral enrichment plants.

-High temperatures are often challenging for spectroscopic analysis.
-Time-gated Raman technology does not suffer from thermal background emission, but can be used also at high temperatures.
+High temperatures are often challenging for spectroscopic analyses.
+Time-gated Raman technology does not suffer from thermal emission interference so it can also be used at high temperatures.

-Timegate has successfully measured spodumene conversion rate during batch kiln furnace tests, where the alpha spodumene concentration was heated up to 1000 ° C to yield beta spodumene.
+Timegate Instruments has successfully measured spodumene conversion rates during batch kiln furnace tests, where the alpha spodumene concentration was heated up to 1000 °C to yield beta spodumene.
 The information is needed for efficient conversion parameter optimization.
 See more about this application area in the Case Study of Keliber Lithium Project.